When is the best time to switch your mortgage?

 Why should I switch?

-Currently, the average interest on a mortgage in Ireland is 2.72%, however, many people who took out mortgages a few years ago are paying rates far in excess of this.
+As of January 2023, the average interest rate on a new mortgage in Ireland is 2.93%.
+However many people who took out a mortgage several years ago are paying rates far in excess of this.

-As a general rule of thumb, we recommend that if you are paying a rate of 3.5% or more, you should seriously consider switching mortgage providers.
+As a general rule of thumb, we recommend that if you are paying a rate of 4% or more, you should consider switching mortgage providers.